CyberT33N/docker-cheat-sheet/README.md

 - Bind mounts have been around since the early days of Docker.
 Bind mounts have limited functionality compared to volumes.
 When you use a bind mount, a file or directory on the host machine is mounted into a container.
 The file or directory is referenced by its absolute path on the host machine.
 By contrast, when you use a volume, a new directory is created within Docker’s storage directory on the host machine, and Docker manages that directory’s contents.

+- With bind mounts, we control the exact mountpoint on the host.
+We can use this to persist data, but is often used to provide additional data into containers.
+When working on an application, we can use a bind mount to mount our source code into the container to let it see code changes, respond, and let us see the changes right away.